hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam15.md

    * Time: Arrive 6:00-6:30pm.
 First song 7:00pm.
    * Food: No potluck, 2 small fridges available
    * Guests: No guests!
 Paul's studio is barely big enough to fit the musicians!
-   * Setlist:  See the [Jam Notes](http://bit.ly/2Hh6p8k) for songs and vocal/lead assignments.
+   * Setlist:  See the [Jam Notes](http://bit.ly/2Hh6p8k) for songs and vocal/lead proposals.
    * Equipment: PA, drums, bass amp, guitar amp on site.
 Singers: please bring mic, stand, cable.

 Here's an old picture of 1154 Fort Street Mall with the gates open: